How Much Can I Make from a Solar Lease?

 There is no danger of toxicity after the project is dismantled, and you can take back and use the land for any purpose.

 Solar development requires time and investment.
 Which is why pairing with the right developer is so important.
-NLR Solar helps inform landowners of the potential for their property and connects them with developers that can maximize its value.
+Scout Land Consultants helps inform landowners of the potential for their property and connects them with developers who can maximize its value.
 Acting as mediator between developers and landowners, we work to integrate solar development, benefiting not only those directly involved but also the environment and communities served.

 If you’re a landowner and wondering if a solar lease would be the right fit for your property, contact us today for a complimentary site evaluation.